-Some of the companies listed above, have Facebook pages where they share their air fare alerts.
+Some of the companies listed above, have Facebook pages where they share their airfare alerts.
 Thanks to a Facebook setting, it is possible to see these Facebook post alerts when you view your Facebook news feed.

 To do this, visit one of the Facebook pages below, choose to “Follow” the page.
-Once following, over over the “following” button and you will have the option to select “first” under “In your news feed”.
+Once following, hover over the “following” button and you will have the option to select “first” under “In your news feed”.

-Now, when you go to your news feed you will see this pages posts first.
+Now, when you go to your news feed you will see this page’s posts first.
 This is shown in the image below.